 The annual Cookie Walk supports the Cathedral's continuing restoration work.
 Donations of non-perishable food items will be accepted for the parish's collection benefitting local food pantries.
 A limited supply of gluten free baked goods will be available for sale as well.
 Please see Kelly Lardin with questions.

 Docent-led tours of the cathedral building will be available at 10:30am and 11:30am.
-Holy Trinity Cathedral, a City of Chicago Landmark located in Chicago's Ukrainian Village neighborhood, will be open to the public for tours on Saturday, December 14 from 12 pm to 4 pm.
-The Cathedral was built in 1903, and is the last remaining church designed by renowned architect, Louis H. Sullivan.
+Holy Trinity Cathedral, a City of Chicago Landmark located in Chicago's Ukrainian Village neighborhood, was built in 1903, and is the last remaining church designed by renowned architect, Louis H. Sullivan.
 It became a cathedral in 1922 and is listed on the National Register of Historic Places.
 It serves as the See Cathedral of the Midwest Diocese of the Orthodox Church in America.